How the Rolex Daytona destroyed the watch market

 This is because having a Rolex nowadays means you have made “it”, however, people individually define that for themselves.

 Back when you could walk in and buy a watch:

-For a long time 99% of the Rolex catalog was readily available.
-You want it?
+For a long time, 99% of the Rolex catalogue was readily available.
+Do you want it?
 You buy it!
 Having been involved with watches for over a decade the ready availability of today’s hot pieces was a common sight.

 I vividly remember a Patek Nautilus being available for walk-in customers at an AD in Singapore.
-This was a time where the Aquanaut was still snubbed by enthusiasts and the Royal Oak available at a healthy discount.
+This was a time when the Aquanaut was still snubbed by enthusiasts and the Royal Oak was available at a healthy discount.

 Another advantage that makes Rolex watches fit for mass market madness is their high liquidity.
 Even with other popular brands the perceived value is only true so long as you actually find a buyer.

 If you have a Rolex there will always be somebody in the world willing to buy it off you, even if we are talking about the ref.
 115598 SACO Leopard.